questdb/documentation/reference/sql/snapshot.md

 To start the database on a filesystem snapshot, you should make sure to configure a different snapshot instance ID.

-When the database starts, it checks the current instance ID and the ID stored in the `snapshot` directory, if present.
-On IDs mismatch, the database runs a snapshot recovery procedure restoring the metadata files from the snapshot.
+When the database starts, it checks the presence of a file named `_restore` in the root directory.
+If the file is present, the database runs a snapshot recovery procedure restoring the metadata files from the snapshot.
 When this happens, you should see something like the following in the server logs:

 ```
-2022-03-07T08:24:12.348004Z I i.q.g.DatabaseSnapshotAgent starting snapshot recovery [currentId=`id2`, previousId=`id1`]
+2022-03-07T08:24:12.348004Z I i.q.g.DatabaseSnapshotAgent starting snapshot recovery [trigger=file]
 ...
 2022-03-07T08:24:12.349922Z I i.q.g.DatabaseSnapshotAgent snapshot recovery finished [metaFilesCount=1, txnFilesCount=1, cvFilesCount=1]
 ```